davidhiguita/js-challenge-video-clipper/README.md

 ![Playin clip](screenshots/7-playing-clip.png)

-If you want to play full video you can clicl play button on controls component.
+If you want to play full video you can click play button on controls component.

 ![Play main video again](screenshots/8-play-original-video.png)